Flooded farmers face growing dilemma in warming world

 Some farmland along the Missouri could be flooded for years awaiting repairs and would have to be cleared of silt and debris before being planted again.

-The decision to abandon farmland is complicated by that fact that catastrophic floods are unpredictable, said Ken Kunkel, a NOAA researcher.
+The decision to abandon farmland is complicated by the fact that catastrophic floods are unpredictable, said Ken Kunkel, a NOAA researcher.

 ”But it seems to me, like in lot of situations when you’re in a flood plain, expecting to be completely protected by anything probably is unwise and becoming unwiser as time goes on,” Kunkel said.